El-2024/wiki-documents/docs/Edge/reTerminal_E10xx/Applications/reterminal_e10xx_with_esphome_advance.md

 ### Buzzer Control

-The reTerminal E Series includes a buzzer on GPIO45 that can be used to provide audible feedback.
+The reTerminal E Series ePaper Display includes a buzzer on GPIO45 that can be used to provide audible feedback.
 Here's how to configure it:

 You can use this example by copying the code below and pasting it after the `captive_portal` code line in your Yaml file.